 You also have access to our careers portal Career Resources which is packed with career resources, videos and interactive tools – all accessible using your UOW username and password.

 The Regional Career Consultant works with students, employers and academic staff to deliver targeted career development services and initiatives to enhance student employability and graduate career outcomes.

 - Job search, resume and interview preparation advice

 Make an appointment for a free one-on-one appointment to discuss career direction and planning, assistance with workplace learning opportunities, resumes and other job preparation skills to prepare for life after university.

 University Counsellors offer free and confidential counselling to students or staff who want to talk through and change areas of difficulty, conflict or crisis in their lives.

-Students can use the After Hours Crisis Support services if you are experiencing a crisis yourself or if you are supporting someone else who is emotionally distrissed.
+You can use the wellbeing support line if you are experiencing a crisis yourself or if you are supporting someone else who is emotionally distressed.
 This service is free and confidential and is provided by a qualified Crisis Support Worker.

 UOW Crisis Support Numbers: